Azure/azure-search-vector-samples/docs/vector-search-quickstart.md

 Use this article to get started with vector search using Azure Cognitive Search REST APIs that create, load, and query a search index.

-[Watch this video](../videos/) for a visual walkthrough of this quickstart.

 ## About the sample data and queries

 Sample data consists of text and vector descriptions of 108 Azure services, generated from ChatGPT in Azure OpenAI.